Register Now

 Thursday – Primary Care

-• Summarize the most recently published data from research and clinical trials and discuss their clinical implications for primary care medicine including prostate cancer screening, treatment of chronic kidney disease, skin cancer evaluation and treatment, identification of cardiac arrhythmias, diabetes management and the management of bariatric surgery patients.
+• Summarize the most recently published data from research and clinical trials and discuss their clinical implications for primary care medicine including men’s urologic disorders, cardiovascular disease prevention, identification and treatment of measles, scleroderma diagnosis and care, celiac disease diagnosis and management, and the non-pharmacological treatment of back pain with focus on osteopathic manipulative therapy.

 Friday – Women’s Health